foresightyj/FHT.Nullify/README.md

  }
 ```

 I developed this c# extension is to help mitigate a particular problem while using protobuf-net.Grpc.
 The detailed problem is described in this issue:	https://github.com/protobuf-net/protobuf-net.Grpc/issues/36.
 In a word, it is basically because prototobuf does not have a concept of null.
+Grpc client will receive an object with default property values even if Grpc Server returns null.

 Originally, I have a set of services which are invoked directly.
 Recently we are migrating them into a RPC services using protobuf-net.Grpc.
-Originally we return null to indicate something really is not there but now we get empty non-null objects like the one above.
+We used to return null to indicate something really is not there but now we get empty non-null objects like the one above which breaks a lot of existing code.

-This util will help you convert a non-null objects with all public properties/fields equal to their default values back to null.
+This extension will help you convert a non-null objects with all public properties/fields equal to their default values back to null.
 Of course you have to explicity call the extension method, but it is much easier than checking all props/fields manually yourself.

 ![demo](demo.png "demo")